SolveStack/first_time_local_development_setup/README.md

 # first_time_local_development_setup

 This is a README to get started with our community, and most development projects using Github, Python3, JavaScript and/or Docker.
 It also includes our standard tools we use to test our code effectively.
-Your tools are what make you go 10 times as fast as a developer, so don't skip the tools section.
-You may understand your code and other people's code quicker.
+Your tools are what make you go 10 times as fast as a developer, so don't skimp.
+You will understand your code and other people's code quicker.

 # Community